terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **Part 2: Types of AI apps / companion computers**

  **[Wiki part 2 (AI HW)](https://github.com/terrytaylorbonn/auxdrone/wiki/Part-2-Real-AI-HW)** focuses on AI on companion computers.
+If you aren't into AI, then skip this part.
+My real focus (at least at first) was AI.
+I just wanted to use a simple quadcopter as a platform for the AI equipment.

  This table (WIP) will summarize the AI app / CC combinations tested.

 | CC | AI algorithm | Camera/driver |
 |-------|--------|---------|